Cristian243342/Tic_Tac_Toe__VS__Monteeeeee_Carlooooo/README.md

 * Munteanu Eugen:
   * Responsible for ```STDOUT``` (showing the board, printing correspondent messages etc.);
   * Basically having a lot of "frontend" work;
-  * Game tester with multiple cases of having to improve the algorithm;
+  * Game tester with multiple cases and bugs of having to improve the algorithm;
+  &nbsp;
 * Both:
   * Responsible for documentation, *README.md*;
   * Coding Style, Indentation & Spacing;